JordanMicahBennett/ROBOTIZE_JA/README.md

 If you are not able to help "RobotizeJa", at least try to help "Robotize{AnotherCountryName}" were applicable!

+# APPLY FOR FREE ARTIFICIAL INTELLIGENCE DEVELOPMENT FOR YOUR INSTITUTION BY ROBOTIZE_JA
+Let's talk about how Ai can benefit/enhance your insitution's pipeline.
+Contact the emails above, or 876-547-0790.

 # LIST OF AIDED INSTITUIONS